DSpace/RestContract/qaevents.md

 ## POST
 ### To associated a related item to the qa event
-POST /api/integration/qaevents/<:qaevent-id>/related?item=<:item-uri>
+POST /api/integration/qaevents/<:qaevent-id>/related?item=<:item-uuid>

 Return codes:
 * 201 Created - if the operation succeed
-* 400 Bad Request - if the qa event doesn't allow a related item (i.e. it is not related to a */PROJECT topic)
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged as an administrator
 * 404 Not found - if no qa event exists with such id
+* 422 Unprocessable entity - if the qa event doesn't allow a related item (for example it is an openaire event not related to a */PROJECT topic)

 ### To remove a related item to the qa event
 DELETE /api/integration/qaevents/<:qaevent-id>/related